 Which product is more sustainable?

-The packaging of a bar of soap is generally much easier to recycle.
-It is usually a paper wrapper or cardboard box.
-Unless you use soap on a rope although the rope is not always sustainable.
-So there is soap on a rope with nylon paracord through to cotton versions of the famous Portuguese Claus Porto.
+The packaging of a soap bar is generally much easier to recycle.
+It usually involves a paper wrapper or a cardboard box.
+Unless you use soap on a rope, although the rope is not always equally sustainable.
+For example, there is soap on a rope with nylon paracord to cotton versions of the famous Portuguese Claus Porto.

-Shower gel is actually always packaged in plastic bottles.
-Besides, you consume more shower gel than a soap block, so you buy a bottle more often.
-And that, again, is less for the environment.
+Shower Gel is almost always packaged in plastic bottles.
+In addition, you use more Shower Gel than a soap bar, so you purchase a bottle more often.
+And that is also worse for the environment.

 Current score = 5 – 1 for soap